Consumer Unit Replacement Cost

 - Sources

-How Much to Replace a Consumer Unit?
+How Much Does a Consumer Unit Replacement Cost?

-The cost of replacing a consumer unit depends on how big your house is and which type of consumer unit you choose.
 For most homes, a high-integrity consumer unit that can carry ten circuits at 100A is the best choice.
-This will cost £470-£650.
+This type of consumer unit costs £470 to £650.
 For a larger home that requires more circuits, it can cost up to £850.
-Smaller homes can get a good quality consumer unit for as little as £350.
+On the other hand, smaller homes can get a good quality consumer unit for as little as £350.

 How much would you be willing to pay for a new fusebox?